The Complexity of Phylogeny Constraint Satisfaction Problems

-It is well-known that all structures with a first-order definition in an $\omega$-categorical structures are again $\omega$-categorical (we refer once again to Hodges~\cite{HodgesLong}, Theorem 7.3.8; the analogous statement for homogeneity is false).
+It is well-known that all structures with a first-order definition in an $\omega$-categorical structures are again $\omega$-categorical (we refer once again to~\cite{HodgesLong}, Theorem 7.3.8; the analogous statement for homogeneity is false).

-\begin{proof}[Proof of Proposition~\ref{prop:phylo-csp}] Let $\Phi$ be a finite set of phylogeny formulas.
+\begin{proof} (Proposition~\ref{prop:phylo-csp}) Let $\Phi$ be a finite set of phylogeny formulas.
 Let $\Gamma_\Phi$ be the reduct of $(\mL;C)$ defined as follows.
 For every $\phi \in \Phi$ with free variables $x_1,\dots,x_k$, we have the $k$-ary relation $R_\phi$ in $\Gamma_\phi$ which is defined by the formula $\phi$ over $(\mL;C)$.
-It follows straightforwardly from the definitions that this structure has the properties required in the statement of Proposition~\ref{prop:phylo-csp}. \end{proof}
+It follows (in a straightforward way) from the definitions that this structure has the properties required in the statement of Proposition~\ref{prop:phylo-csp}. \end{proof}